tasmania-springtime-banner

 On our way back to Adelaide we stop in Snowton, on the South Australian Silo Art Trail.
 The Silo Art Movement is more than a visual spectacle; it is a dynamic force of transformation and rejuvenation.
 In its majestic strokes and grandeur lie the seeds of renewal for many towns and communities that once teetered on the brink of obscurity.

-Arrive in Adelaide, check into your deluxe hotel in the centre of the city.
+Arrive in Adelaide, check into our hotel in the centre of the city.
 Farewell dinner tonight at the hotel.

 • sun iconDay 10